GeorgeSchiro/GetCert2/README.md

 **GetCert2** is essentially an automation front-end for 'ACME-PS'.
 'ACME-PS' is an excellent tool.
 That said, you can replace it with any other PowerShell capable ACME protocol tool you might prefer instead.
 Such a change would be made in the profile file like everything else (see -AcmePsPath, -ScriptStage1, etc. below).

-Note: since wildcard (ie. star) certificates are no longer considered 'security best-practice' (see [What vulnerabilities could be caused by a wildcard SSL cert?](https://security.stackexchange.com/questions/8210/what-vulnerabilities-could-be-caused-by-a-wildcard-ssl-cert), **GetCert2** doesn't include support for them.
+Note: since wildcard (ie. star) certificates are no longer considered 'security best-practice' (see [NSA: Avoid Dangers of Wildcard TLS Certificates](https://www.nsa.gov/Press-Room/News-Highlights/Article/Article/2804293/avoid-dangers-of-wildcard-tls-certificates-the-alpaca-technique/), [What vulnerabilities could be caused by a wildcard SSL cert?](https://security.stackexchange.com/questions/8210/what-vulnerabilities-could-be-caused-by-a-wildcard-ssl-cert)), **GetCert2** doesn't include support for them.

 Note: anything from the profile (see 'Options and Features' below) can be passed thru any -ScriptStage snippet to PowerShell as a string token of the form: {-KeyName}.
 Here's an example: